 For many years now humans have been exposed to chemicals called phthalates, which are chemicals often added to everything from lotions and perfumes to fabric softeners and soaps, and BPA’s which are found in many of the plastics we use.

-These chemicals, among others often used industrially, have been implicated in various kinds of cancer which are aggravated or even initiated due to hormonal imbalance.
+These chemicals have been implicated in various kinds of cancer which are aggravated or even initiated due to hormonal imbalance.
 This includes breast cancer and prostate cancer.

-The problem with phthalates and BPA’s (Bisphenol A) is that they mimichormonal activity in the body by duplicating the profile of certain types of estrogens.
-Both men and women naturally carry estrogens in their body.
+The problem with phthalates and BPA’s (Bisphenol A) is that they mimic hormonal activity in the body by duplicating the profile of certain types of estrogen.
+Both men and women naturally carry estrogen in their body.

 It is actually necessary for women and men to have both testosterone and estrogen hormones to properly function.
 However, when one substantially outnumbers the other or upsets the delicate balance that nature has dictated, this is when health issues arise.

 These two popular industrial chemicals have been implicated in prostate cancer for that reason.
 While it was initially thought that prostate cancer was caused by an inundation of testosterone, the male-dominant hormone, there are newer studies suggesting estrogen play a bigger role than initially hypothesized in prostate cancer in men.